 - Information on health & family details

-- UC Housing Costs are paid directly to you and not us.
-This means that you’re responsible for paying your rent
+- UC Housing Costs are paid to you and not us.
+This means that you must pay your rent

-- Pay your rent by Direct Debit or Standing Order it helps you to budget better.
-Our Rent and Payment Team can help, please contact the team on 0800 277769 (free from a landline and mobile)
+- You can pay your rent by Direct Debit or Standing Order it helps you to manage your money better.

 Under Occupancy Reduction (Bedroom Tax)

 Housing Benefit or Universal Credit is reduced by 14% for households who under occupy their home by one bedroom and by 25% for those who under occupy their home by two or more bedrooms.
 You will receive less benefit and need to pay more rent.

 For more information visit https://www.entitledto.co.uk/help/under-occupation

 You may get help with a Discretionary Housing Payment (DHP).

 For more information on DHP’s click here, or contact our Rents and Payments team on 0800 027 7769